What is it?

 - A way for attendees to answer a yes/no question (could be electronic and centralised, or simple and table-based like coloured stones, tokens or die)

 (10 mins) Facilitator introduces the event, format, expectations for participation, and topic

-(10 mins) First expert gives ~8 minute talk, finishing with their provocation statement.
+(10 mins) First guest gives ~8 minute talk, finishing with their provocation statement.
 Attendees have 30 seconds to think individually and make a decision yes/no.

-(15 mins) Attendees discuss the question, their answers, any potentially other talking points suggested by the expert and displayed on a screen.
-The experts and facilitator circulate among tables, noting any key points, questions or ideas raised.
+(15 mins) Attendees discuss the question, their answers, any potentially other talking points suggested by the guest and displayed on a screen.
+The guests and facilitator circulate among tables, noting any key points, questions or ideas raised.

 (25 mins) Second speaker, provocation and discussion.